aosabook/500lines/template-engine/template-engine.markdown

 ```
 <!-- [[[end]]] -->

-* a `__str__` method for producing a single string with all the code.
+`__str__` produces a single string with all the code.
 This
 simply joins together all the strings in `self.code`.
 Note that because
 `self.code` can contain sections, this might call other `CodeBuilder`
 objects recursively:

 <!-- [[[cog include("templite.py", first="def __str__", numblanks=1, dedent=False) ]]] -->
 ```